volkamerlab/teachopencadd/README.md

 > 🌟 You are looking at a new release of the TeachOpenCADD repository with [major changes](https://github.com/volkamerlab/teachopencadd/pull/29).
 >
 > - We applied a new folder structure to the repository allowing us to offer for the first time a `teachopencadd` conda package!
+You can find all talktorials under `teachopencadd/talktorials`.
+Each directory contains a `talktorial.ipynb` notebook ready to be run!
 > - We refactored all published notebooks (T001-T010) to apply best practices to our code!
 > - We proudly present our brand new [TeachOpenCADD website](https://projects.volkamerlab.org/teachopencadd/)!
 >